ericcurtin/podman-ollama/README.md

   -v, --version                  - Show version information
   -                              - Read from stdin

+Environment Variables:
+  OLLAMA_HOST  The host:port or base URL of the Ollama server (e.g. http://localhost:11434)

 Configuration:
   podman-ollama uses a simple text format to store customizations that are per user in "~/.podman-ollama/config".
 Such a configuration file may look like